Steve Fitzhugh

-Steve Fitzhugh (born January 28, 1963, in Akron, Ohio) is a former professional American football player with the Denver Broncos.
+Steve Fitzhugh (born January 28, 1963, in Akron, Ohio) is an American former professional football player who was a defensive back with the Denver Broncos of the National Football League (NFL).
 He began as a track and field all-star, becoming one of the top five sprinters in the country.

 Fitzhugh attended Walsh Jesuit High School in Cuyahoga Falls, Ohio.
 There he was a highly touted football player and track star.
 He was highly recruited and selected Miami University on a full athletic scholarship to play football.
 There he was the captain of the football and track teams his senior year.
-Known as an "intimidating hitter", he was recruited by the National Football League.
+Known as an "intimidating hitter", he was recruited by the NFL.
 He signed with the Denver Broncos in 1986.
 He was sidelined by a shoulder injury after two years in the league.

 He is now an author, humorist and motivational speaker spending much of his time as a professional communicator, with teenagers about drugs, alcohol, and right choices.
 He travels around the nation and abroad as a guest speaker for a variety of venues including schools, colleges professional athletic teams, corporations, and penal institutions.
-Fitzhugh partnered with Ricky Bolden and Lon Solomon in co-founding The House, DC, three former crack houses transformed into an after school youth center which services the under served population of Anacostia, Southeast Washington, DC.
+Fitzhugh partnered with Ricky Bolden and Lon Solomon in co-founding The House, DC, three former crack houses transformed into an after-school youth center which services the under served population of Anacostia, Southeast Washington, DC.
 Fitzhugh is also the national spokesperson for the Fellowship of Christian Athletes 'OneWay2Play-Drug Free' program.
 He has also been to Jacksonville Illinois and told his life story about drugs.